Making Photos POP!

-Selective focus makes people pop out of photos, or the backgrounds recede in a blur.
+Selective focus makes people pop out of photos or makes the backgrounds recede into a blur.
 And you choose what pops, what blurs, and what fuzzes over.

 Where do you want the viewer to focus their attention – the hedge in the foreground, the man in the middle, or the trees in the distant background?
 Many professional photographers use selective focus to control the viewer’s attention.